awsdocs/amazon-ecs-developer-guide/doc_source/service-configure-servicediscovery.md

-# Step 4: Configuring Your Service to Use Service Discovery<a name="service-configure-servicediscovery"></a>
+# Step 4: Configuring your service to use Service Discovery<a name="service-configure-servicediscovery"></a>

 Your Amazon ECS service can optionally enable service discovery integration, which allows your service to be discoverable via DNS\.
 For more information, see [Service Discovery](service-discovery.md)\.